Shopify/shopify-cli/.github/DESIGN.md

 - how to navigate and manipulate the filesystem via the command line: cd and mkdir

 ## Components of a well designed command
-When creating a new command or adding to an existing command there are a few things to keep in mind.
+When creating a new command or subcommand there are a few things to keep in mind.

 ### Reduce user input
-When trying to create parity with an existing GUI based feature, consider the larger task at had and build your command to accomplish that goal.
+When trying to create parity with an existing GUI based feature, consider the larger task at hand and build your command to accomplish that goal.

-For example when creating a dev-store the data model requires up to 8 fields to be filled in.
-When creating a CLI command, the ideal experience woulnt be to ask the user for all 8 of those fields - the ideal experience would be to auto-fill those fields with smart generated data.
-If a field requires an address dont fill it with an animal name, try to get as close as possible to the expected data.
+For example when creating a `dev-store` the data model requires up to 8 fields to be filled in.
+When creating a CLI command to create a `dev-store`, don't ask the user for all 8 fields - auto-fill all 8 fields with smart generated data.
+If a field requires an address dont generate an animal name, try to get as close as possible to the format the data expects.

 ### Allow arguments for key options
 Argumemnts allow the user to override a commands default execution.
 For example if we run `shopify populate products` the default will be to create 5 products.
-However if the user knew they wanted more they can use an argument to override the deault, and it would look like this `shopify populate products --count=20`.
+However if the user wanted more then 5 products to be generated they could use an argument to override the deault which would look it would look like this `shopify populate products --count=20`.

 When creating a command or subcommand consider which of the defaults a user may want to override.
-Taking our eample above for `dev-stores` an argumwent may be passed in to override generating a `store name` or `password`, if the user wants to specify those.
+Taking our example above for `dev-stores`, an argument may be passed in to override generating a `store name` or `password`, if the user had specific values in mind for those fields.

-### Add to the Help command
+### Add to the `Help` command
-Help is the primary way a user will find more information about how to use your command.
+Help is the primary way a user will find more information about how to use a command.
 This is a pattern built in to the CLI mental model and should not be overlooked.

-When adding a new command or subcommand always make sure it is documented in the Help pages properly.
+When adding a new command or subcommand always make sure it is documented in the `Help` pages properly.
 There is a standard pattern we use which can be found by running `shopify help [command]`.

 ### Other surface areas to consider
-The nature of CLIs usually means they are writing files or lines of code in files, as well as making network calls.
+The nature of CLIs usually means they are writing files or lines of code in files, as well as making API calls.

-When your command or subcommand creates new files or adds lines of code to existing files, consider adding comments or content in those files that describe hjow to use that particular feature.
-It could be a link to the docs to explain more, it could contain multiple commented out examples of how to use the feature, etc. Think about how to help the user work with the feature or file most effectively.
+When your command or subcommand creates new files or adds lines of code to existing files, consider adding comments or content in those files that describe how to use the feature.
+It could be a link to the docs to explain more, it could contain multiple commented out examples of how to use the feature, etc.

+Think about how to help the user work with the feature or file most effectively.

 ## Design principles